15 Smart Ways to Cut Your Medical Practice Taxes

 Employed physicians often face different deduction scenarios.
 Because your employer covers many expenses, your deductible options are typically more limited.
 However, you can still deduct certain unreimbursed work-related expenses.
 For example, the costs of scrubs, medical equipment you purchase yourself, licensing fees, and continuing education courses can potentially be deducted.
 It’s worth exploring these options, as many employed healthcare professionals overlook potential deductions.
 Talking to a qualified tax professional can help you understand which deductions you can claim and identify areas where you might be missing out on valuable tax savings.
 Clear Peak Accounting specializes in tax planning for medical professionals, so we can help you understand the nuances of deductions based on your employment situation.
 We can also provide representation for tax notices and audits.

-IRS Rules and Limits on Medical Expense Deductions
+Understanding the IRS Rules for Medical Deductions

 Understanding IRS rules around medical expense deductions is crucial for maximizing your tax savings.
 There are specific limitations and qualifications you need to be aware of before claiming these deductions.